mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 Lastly, I edited the /boot/config.txt file on the raspberry pi to allow headless boot with VNC so I could make changes with a nice graphical interfave, taped it all in to place in a concealed location with the LED pointing at the IR receiver on the A/C unit, and started it back up to much applause.

-#### Other Hardware
+## Other Hardware

 One of the nice things about the Raspberry Pi ecosystem is how supportive they are of backwards compatibility.
 This code was immediately deployable on the Raspberry Pi Zero Wireless, which I felt slightly less guilty about leaving hooked up to do my A/C bidding.
-It would probably work on any Raspberry Pi with an SPI adn running a version of Raspbian compatible with my CPU frequency control commands.
+It would probably work on any Raspberry Pi with an SPI and running a version of Raspbian compatible with my CPU frequency control commands.
+It can also run on microcontrollers; see the Pico W section below for a link to the code.

-As I said before, a nice, super-low power and super-low price option would be the ESP-8266, which I might get to one of these days...

 ### Raspberry Pi Pico W